holhar/cheatsheets/javascript.md

 You might think that this looks just like Java, and that is exactly the point!
 What this `new` syntax really does is to it creates a new empty object, and then calls the constructor function by forcing `this` to be the newly created object.

+#### Why is this syntax not recommended then?

+Let's say that we want to specify that all super heroes have a `sayHello` method.
+This could be done by putting the `sayHello` function in a common prototype object:

+    function SuperHero(name, strength) {
+        this.name = name;
+        this.strenth = strength;
+    }

+    SuperHero.prototype.sayHello = function() {
+        console.log('Hello, my name is ' + this.name);
+    }

+    var superman = new SuperHero('Superman', 100);
+    superman.sayHello();

+This would output 'Hello, my name is Superman'.

+But the syntax `SuperHero.prototype.sayHello` looks anything but Java like!
+The new operator mechanism sort of half looks like Java but at the same time is completely different.

+#### Is there a recommended alternative to `new`?

+The recommended way to go is to ignore the Javascript `new` operator altogether and use `Object.create`:

+    var superHeroPrototype = {
+        sayHello: function() {
+            console.log('Hello, my name is ' + this.name);
+        }
+    };

+    var superman = Object.create(superHeroPrototype);
+    superman.name = 'Superman';

+Unlike the `new` operator, one thing that Javascript absolutely got right where Closures.